What to Know About Tuition & Fees

 Brown Mackie College - Greenville Tuition & Fees

-In the 2016 - 2017 academic year, regular students at Brown Mackie College - Greenville paid $12,492, before corrections for financial need. $11,592 was the price tag on tuition.
+In the 2018 - 2019 academic year, regular students at Brown Mackie College - Greenville paid $12,492, before corrections for financial need. $11,592 was the price tag on tuition.
 The other $900 represents additional fees.
+Find out more about the net price.

 As opposed to public colleges, Brown Mackie College - Greenville does not provide a tuition discount to residents of the state.